-If your home is included in your estate and you pass it on to your children, grandchildren or other lineal descendants, the tax-free threshold increases to £500,000 per person, as long as the estate is worth less than £2 million.
+If your home is included in your estate and you pass it onto your children, grandchildren or other lineal descendants, the tax-free threshold increases to £500,000 per person, as long as the estate is worth less than £2 million.

-When your spouse or civil partner dies, your allowances can be combined - meaning up to £1 million can ultimately be passed on tax free.
-You and your spouse or civil partner can also each gift up to £3,000 per year during your lifetime which will reduce the value of your estate as soon as the gift is made.
+When your partner dies, your allowances can be combined - meaning up to £1 million can ultimately be passed on tax free.
+You and your spouse or partner can each gift up to £3,000 per year, which will be deducted from the value of your estate.

-This £3,000 allowance can be carried forward if you didn't use it last year - giving a limit of up to £12,000 for a couple for this tax year.
+This £3.000 allowance can be carried forward if you didn't use it last year - giving a limit of up to £12,000 for a couple for this tax year.